jagdeep/ansible/README.md

 # Ansible for Fedora 35
-Ansible Playbook for a Fedora 35 workstation Setup using ansible-pull
+Ansible for a Fedora 35 workstation Setup using ansible-pull

 ## Install Ansible